Mrpli/Mrpli/README.md

 - 👋 Hi, I’m @Mrpli
 - 👀 I’m interested in minecraft and music
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning stc89c52
-- 💞️ I’m looking to collaborate on java
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me woe2468@outlook.com

 <!---